 - 2.31 The approach followed involved respondents firstly being asked about the volume of visits taken in each of the seven days preceding the interview (Q1).
 Key details of up to ten of these visits (Q2 type of place visited, Q3 duration of visit, Q4 activities undertaken) were then recorded.
-In practice, the vast majority of respondents took ten or less visits (97 per cent of respondents). - 2.32 If more than one visit had been taken in the last seven days (24 per cent of respondents), one of the visits was randomly selected as the basis for further questions.
+In practice, the vast majority of respondents took ten or less visits (97 per cent of respondents in all three years of surveying). - 2.32 If more than one visit had been taken in the last seven days (24 per cent of respondents in year one, 20 per cent in year two, 22 per cent in year three), one of the visits was randomly selected as the basis for further questions.
 This approach ensured that there was no bias in the visit selection and the CAPI software was used to automatically make the random selection of one of the visits taken by each respondent. - 2.33 In each wave, the questionnaire also contained profiling questions which are asked of all respondents regarding access to a car, dog ownership, frequency of undertaking exercise and disabilities and long term illnesses.
-These are in addition to the classification questions included as standard in the TNS-RI in-home Omnibus Survey the following data being collected for all respondents (also see Appendix 2): - Age; - Sex: - Socio-economic status (A, B, C1, C2, D and E groups); - Working status; - Marital status: - Children in home/ life stage (for example, Young Independents, Family, Empty Nester); - Region of residence (GOR or other regions); - Full home postcode (available for all respondents, used for ACORN classification, Index of Multiple Deprivation, urban rural classification and other classifications); and - Ethnicity. - 2.34 Other questions are asked of all respondents once a month regarding their normal frequency of visit taking and (if less than once a month), barriers to participation.
+These are in addition to the classification questions included as standard in the TNS in-home Omnibus Survey.
+In addition, the following data was collected for all respondents (also see Appendix 2): - Age; - Sex; - Socio-economic status (A, B, C1, C2, D and E groups); - Working status; - Marital status; - Children in home/ life stage (for example, Young Independents, Family, Empty Nester); - Region of residence: - Full home postcode (available for all respondents, used for Index of Multiple Deprivation, urban - rural classification and other classifications); and - Ethnicity. - 2.34 Other questions are asked of all respondents once a month about their normal frequency of visit taking and (if less than once a month), barriers to participation.
 In each quarter, other questions are asked of all respondents regarding other forms of engagement with the natural environment, attitudes to the environment and pro-environmental behaviours.